Evening-Cohort-31/client-side-mastery/book-2-martins-aquarium/README.md

 In this book, you will learn how to build your first dynamic web page with HTML, CSS, and JavaScript.
 You will also start backing up your code consistently to Github.

-> You have 5 days to complete the core chapters.
-Then you will spend 3 days doing the group project.
+> You have 4 weeks to complete the core chapters, group project, and self assessment in this book.

 ## Core Projects